All systems nominal

 verity license status

-# Check version
+# Check version of each binary

 verity version